Vincit/objection.js/README.md

     id: {type: 'integer'},
     parentId: {type: ['integer', 'null']},
     firstName: {type: 'string', minLength: 1, maxLength: 255},
-    firstName: {type: 'string', minLength: 1, maxLength: 255},
+    lastName: {type: 'string', minLength: 1, maxLength: 255},
     age: {type: 'number'}
   }
 };

 // This object defines the relations to other models.
-Person has two relations `pets`
-// and `children`.
 Person.relationMappings = {
   pets: {
     relation: MoronModel.OneToManyRelation,
     // The related model.
 This can be either a MoronModel subclass constructor or an
     // absolute file path to a module that exports one.
+We use the file path version
+    // here to prevent require loops.
     modelClass: __dirname + '/Animal',
     join: {
       from: 'Person.id',
       to: 'Animal.ownerId'
+    }
+  },

+  movies: {
+    relation: MoronModel.ManyToManyRelation,
+    modelClass: __dirname + '/Movie',
+    join: {
+      from: 'Person.id',
+      // ManyToMany relation needs the `through` object to describe the join table.
+      through: {
+        from: 'Person_Movie.personId',
+        to: 'Person_Movie.movieId'
+      },
+      to: 'Movie.id'
     }
   },